xtuml/models/doc/notes/mapping/9337_mapping.md

 In some systems, the process of Implementation is not clearly specified.
 In such cases the implementation team must satisfy the input Requirements and Design in an _ad hoc_ fashion.
-A successful Implementation is proven by Testing.
+A successful Implementation is proven by only Testing.
 But the Implementation team is not given a process whereby the Requirements and Design _translate_ into the Implementation.
 Such a set of rules make Implementation easier, faster and more precise.
+The cost of Testing can be reduced by eliminating defects through systematic mapping from Requirements and Design into Implementation.

 Model Translation provides a more precise, repeatable and step-by-step approach to implementation.
 The process of Implementation is accomplished